 - The Buprenorphine Waiver Training at the American Academy of Addiction Psychiatry covers legislation, pharmacology, safety, patient assessment, and more.
 Complete all the modules and pass the post-test at the end.

-NPs, PAs, CNSs, CRNAs, and CNMs must obtain no fewer than 24 hours of initial training addressing each of the topics in 21 U.S.C. § 823(g)(2)(G)(iv)(II)(aa); 21 USC 823(g)(2)(G)(ii)(IV)(aa)-(gg). provided by one of the following organizations: American Academy of Addiction Psychiatry, American Medical Association, American Osteopathic Association, American Nurses Credentialing Center, American Psychiatric Association, American Association of Nurse Practitioners, American Academy of Physician Assistants, or any other organization that the Secretary of Health and Human Services determines is appropriate.
+NPs, PAs, CNSs, CRNAs, and CNMs must obtain no fewer than 24 hours of initial training addressing each of the topics in 21 U.S.C. § 823(g)(2)(G)(iv)(II)(aa); 21 USC 823(g)(2)(G)(ii)(IV)(aa)-(gg). provided by one of the following organizations: American Society of Addiction Medicine, American Academy of Addiction Psychiatry, American Medical Association, American Osteopathic Association, American Nurses Credentialing Center, American Psychiatric Association, American Association of Nurse Practitioners, American Academy of Physician Assistants, or any other organization that the Secretary of Health and Human Services determines is appropriate.

 NPs, PAs, CNSs, CRNAs, and CNMs may take both the eight-hour DATA-waiver course for treatment of opioid use disorder, designed by national experts, that physicians currently take, and the additional 16-hour course offered for free by SAMHSA through the Providers Clinical Support System.

 The views expressed in these courses and related materials do not necessarily reflect the official policies of the Department of Health and Human Services (HHS); nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.